Enraged-Rabbit-Community/ERCF_v2/Recommended_Options/ERF_Filament_Cutter/README.md

 ![image](Assets/ERF2.png)

 ## Toolheads
 Currently ERF is only available for the Stealthburner toolhead.
 We hope to offer other options in the future.
-When choosing toolhead sensors refer to the explanation of options [here](/Recommended_Options/Toolhead_Modifications/README.md#possible-options-explained).
+When choosing toolhead sensors "types" refer to the explanation of options [here](/Recommended_Options/Toolhead_Modifications/README.md#possible-options-explained).

 ### Supported Extruders for StealthBurner
-1_Toolhead_And_Entry_Sensors
-2_Toolhead_Sensor
-3_Entry_Sensor
-4_No_Sensors

 <table>
   <tr>
     <th>Extruder</th>
-    <th>Sensors</th>
+    <th>Sensor Option</th>
     <th>STLs</th>
     <th>Credit</th>
   </tr>